-- Does practice work, study, and test preparation faithfully. - Asks thoughtful questions during class. - Actively participates in class and gets extra help when needed.
+- Is consistently present for class in body and spirit. - Desires to learn the material presented. - Uses time wisely. - Does practice work, study, and test preparation faithfully. - Asks thoughtful questions during class. - Actively participates in class and gets extra help when needed.